RandyPayano/Postgres-DataModeling-Project/README.md

 3) etl.ipynb reads and processes a single file from song_data and log_data and loads the data into your tables.
 This notebook contains detailed instructions on the ETL process for each of the tables.
 4) etl.py reads and processes files from song_data and log_data and loads them into your tables.
 You can fill this out based on your work in the ETL notebook.
 5) sql_queries.py contains all your sql queries, and is imported into the last three files above.
+6) Data folder contains your data which resides in JSON log files.

 *** To run the above files you can use MS Visual Studio and Jupyter Notebook ***